The Warning (2018 film): Plot

 Jon tells Andrea and David's brother about the pattern, but they blame his schizophrenia as he admits to stopping his medication.
 Andrea accuses him of being paranoid because his birthday is on April 12, when he will turn 32.
 When David is declared brain dead with only a one-in-a-million chance of regaining consciousness, his family decides to pull the plug on April 12 much to Andrea's anguish.
 Jon later tells Andrea his theory that Ezequiel is being reincarnated and killed on the same spot, and that based on the sequence, a 10-year-old boy will be the final one killed.
 Andrea becomes enraged, revealing she blames herself for asking Jon to pick up the ice and Jon for allowing David to go inside.

 At the hospital, Andrea and David's family share their final farewells before the life support is terminated.
 After David's life support is disconnected, Jon runs to the maternity ward, shouting to the parents of a newborn their son must not go to the convenience store on his 10th birthday or else he will die.
 Jon is subdued by hospital staff but escapes and returns to the convenience store, where he gets a call from Andrea that David has miraculously regained consciousness.
 Jon immediately realizes that he is the one who must die.
 He writes down the warning Nico received earlier in the film and gives it to Héctor, the owner while wearing a video game T-shirt.
 Jon begs Héctor to pass the warning onto any boy who reminds him of Jon ten years later.
 Jon then insists another customer is going to attempt a robbery which causes Héctor to call the police and ultimately pull out his gun.
 In a moment of distraction, Jon wrests the gun away from Héctor and forces Héctor, the man and a boy to go outside.
 In the distance, a police siren can be heard heading to the store's location.

 In 2018, Nico learns another boy got the same warning not to go to the store, but it happened at the hospital the day he was born.
 When Lucía asks the boy's father, he denies it.
 Lucía is convinced her son is being pranked and insists he go to the store to conquer his fears once and for all.
 She gives him money and waits outside.
 As Nico waits inside, a man pulls out a gun and demands money from the register.
-Héctor is absent, but the younger man working pulls out a gun in response.
+Héctor is absent, but a younger man working there pulls out a gun in response.
 Nico looks up in the convex mirror to see Jon from 2008, waving the gun outside the store, while Jon sees in the mirror the image of Nico in 2018.
 In the mirror, Jon screams at Nico over and over to run, and Nico runs to safety just as bullets fly.
-Outside, he tells his mother he wasn't afraid.
+Outside, he tells his mother he was not afraid.